 2nd Largest Country after the USA: The Saudi Embassy located in Manila is issuing at least 1,000 work visas every day for only the Filipino applicants hence making the Kingdom of Saudi Arabia the second country in the entire world, only after the United States of America that issues work visas to the Filipino workers in such huge numbers.

-The Saudi Ambassador to the Philippines, Dr. Abdullah bin Nasser Al Bussairy, stated in a statement which was made to the newspaper that the demand or need for the Filipino workers back home in the Kingdom of Saudi Arabia is as steady as it ever was, even despite the ongoing decline in the oil prices in the global market.
+The demand of the Filipino workers has not declined: The Saudi Ambassador to the Philippines, Dr. Abdullah bin Nasser Al Bussairy, stated in a statement which was made to the newspaper that the demand or need for the Filipino workers back home in the Kingdom of Saudi Arabia is as steady as it ever was, even despite the ongoing decline in the oil prices in the global market.

-Ambassador Bussairy stressed upon the fact that the government of Saudi Arabia has huge respect for their efforts in participating and playing a vital component of the economic cycle of the Kingdom of Saudi Arabia.
-The Statistics site of the Philippines hiring management for the overseas countries stated that the remittances sent to the Philippines from the Kingdom of Saudi Arabia by the expatriate Filipinos working there has increased to $2.42 Billion during March of the previous year, in comparison to the amount of $2.39 Billion which was sent as remittance in the year before that.
+The remittance from Saudi Arabia to the Philippines: The Statistics site of the Philippines hiring management for the overseas countries stated that the remittances sent to the Philippines from the Kingdom of Saudi Arabia by the expatriate Filipinos working there has increased to $2.42 Billion during March of the previous year, in comparison to the amount of $2.39 Billion which was sent as remittance in the year before that.

 In accordance to the latest statistics by the World Bank, in the field of remittances from around the world, the United States came in at number 1 with $ 56.3 Billion.
 The US is followed by the KSA which stands at $36.9 Billion.
 The KSA is followed by Russia standing at $32.6 Billion.

 It is estimated that these remittances will increase by around 4 percent during the current fiscal year of 2016, due to the continuation and stability of the Filipinos working their jobs and the quality of the skilled work.

 Source: Arab News